bergesinstitute/graf-method/book-4-unit-6.md

     Volver => vuelto (returned/gone back)

-## Combinando tiempos compuestos con tiempos progresivos
+## Combinando tiempos compuestos con tiempos progresivos (combining compound tenses with progressive tenses)

 Igual que en inglés, en español podemos combinar tiempos compuestos con tiempos progresivos.
 En lugar de decir *I have driven,* cuando queremos expresar más continuidad podemos decir *I have been driving.* En este caso, estamos usando el verbo *to be* en participio (*been*).
 El verbo *manejar* ahora va en gerundio (*driving*).
-En español, podemos hacer exactamente lo mismo:
+En español, podemos hacer exactamente lo mismo.

+> In English: As in English, in Spanish we can combine compound tenses with progressive tenses.
+Instead of saying *I have driven,* when we want to express more continuity we can say *I have been driving.* In this case, we are using the verb *to be* in participle (*been*).
+The verb *to drive* now goes in gerund (*driving*).
+In Spanish, we can do exactly the same.

 *Yo he manejado.
 Yo he estado manejando.*

 Debemos recordar que los tiempos progresivos en español se forman siempre con el verbo *estar.*
+We must remember that the progressive tenses in Spanish are always formed with the verb *estar.*

 ### Ejemplos